 - Yearly – Go through closets and storage areas to remove what’s no longer needed or used.
 Donate or give away items you no longer use to someone who may appreciate them more.
 A good rule of thumb?
 If you haven’t used something in over a year, it’s likely you no longer need it.

 Creating a calm, happy environment is a start.
-But how you spend your time at home can affect your mental health even more.
+But how you spend your time can reduce home stress even more.

 Sometimes, the laundry needs to get done.
 And sometimes you’ll need to stay up late helping your child (or boss) on a report.
-But, when you have a choice, focus on activities that will reduce stress, allow you to connect with others or bring you joy.
+But, when you have a choice, focus on activities that will reduce stress, make you feel more relaxed, and allow you to connect with others or bring you joy.

-If stress is affecting your mental or physical health, talking with your primary care doctor can be a great first step.
+If stress is affecting your physical or mental health, talking with your primary care doctor can be a great first step.
 Or if you already work with a mental health specialist, you can reach out to them too.
 They’ll be able to help you understand the source of your stress and develop a plan to improve your situation.

 Though when it comes to picking out your paint colors, you’re on your own.